 - The name and contact information of the individual or individuals who discriminated against you

 - The names and contact information of anyone who witnessed any acts of discrimination against you

 We Are Here to Help You Fight Back Against Employer Retaliation

-At Kingsley and Kingsley, we are equipped with the legal insight and extensive resources that you need in your corner to hold your employer accountable for wrongdoing.
+At Kingsley & Kingsley Lawyers, we are equipped with the legal insight and extensive resources that you need in your corner to hold your employer accountable for wrongdoing.
 Whether you have been sexually harassed by a supervisor or discriminated against during a job interview, we can provide you with reliable legal counsel each step of the way.